pushmix/laravel-web-notification/README.md

 ## Displaying Opt-In Prompt

-To display opt-in prompt you will need to include block of JavaScrip into your template using Blade `@include` directive.
+To display opt-in prompt you will need to include the block of JavaScript into your template using Blade `@include` directive.

-Alternatively you can copy and paste content of `vendor.pushmix.optin` into template.
+Alternatively, you can copy and paste the content of `vendor.pushmix.optin` into template.

 Preview in the web browser to ensure that opt-in prompt is triggered.
 Please note that web browser must be compatible with Push API, otherwise opt-in prompt will not be displayed.